-Its property portfolio, which includes finished buildings, buildings under construction, or those with building permits, amounts to over 1.4 million m2 of total leasable area.
-The Group's net asset value at year-end 2023 was PLN 2.4bn.
+Its property portfolio, which includes finished buildings, buildings under construction, or those with building permits, amounts to over 1.1 million m^2 of total leasable area.
+The Group's net asset value at year-end 2022 amounted to PLN 2.5 bn.

-The total area of new land acquired by the Group in Poland in 2023 is approximately 42 ha.
+In 2022, the Group acquired new land in Poland with a total area of approximately 37.7 hectares.
 The Group companies also signed several reservation agreements to acquire new land for planned logistics parks in Poland, Germany, and Austria, with a total area of approximately 200 hectares.